 The harp is a symbol of the Irish State.
 It is used by Government Departments and Offices.
 It also appears on all Irish coins.
 The harp is engraved on the seal of office of the President and it is also on the flag of the President of Ireland.

-March 17 is St. Patrick’s Day and it is the National Holiday in Ireland.
-St. Patrick is credited with bringing Christianity to Ireland and March 17 is the date that St. Patrick is said to have died.
+March 17 is Saint Patrick’s Day and it is the national holiday in Ireland.
+Saint Patrick (St. Patrick) is credited with bringing Christianity to Ireland and March 17 is the date that St. Patrick is said to have died.
 St. Patrick’s Day parades are held in most towns in Ireland and in a number of countries throughout the world to celebrate the national holiday.
 Many people wear a plant called ‘shamrock’ on St. Patrick’s Day.
 It is an unofficial but perhaps more recognised symbol of Ireland.
 It is said that St. Patrick used the three leaves of the shamrock to explain the Christian concept of the Trinity.

 Popular culture in Ireland is very similar to many other Western countries in terms of TV, cinema and popular music and literature.
 However, one aspect of popular culture in Ireland that makes it somewhat different to other cultures is pub culture.

 The term ‘pub’ refers to a ‘public house’ or bar.
 While there is a recognised issue of over-consumption of alcohol in Ireland, pub culture is about more than just drinking.
 Typically pubs are important meeting places, where people can gather and meet their friends in a relaxed atmosphere.
 The character of pubs varies widely according to the customers they serve, and the area they are in.
 Since 2004 it is illegal to smoke in an enclosed place of work in Ireland, including pubs.